tskr1681/CA.1/README.md

 This is a gradle project that should be imported via the build.gradle file.
 In addition, the project requires a `gradle.properties` file that is used for the ChemAxon repository.
-[The ChemAxon website](https://docs.chemaxon.com/display/docs/Public+Repository) provides a description on how to obtain such an API-key.
+[The ChemAxon website](https://docs.chemaxon.com/display/docs/Public+Repository) provides a description on how to obtain such an API key.

 The following setup of the `gradle.properties` file has proven to work well.